elifesciences-publications/LineProfileAnalysisWorkflow/README.md

 ==========

 The included Jupyter Notebooks were specifically designed to find and analyze local maxima in line profiles from STED and Confocal images.
-All workflows were used to analyze line profiles for the publication Brockmann et al. 2019, eLife: Figures S1-S3.
+All workflows were used to analyze line profiles for the publication Brockmann et al. 2019, eLife (https://doi.org/10.7554/eLife.43243): Figures S1-S3.

 Instructions